 - a.
 When a partner becomes insane

 - b.
 Permanent incapacity of any partner

 - c.
 Misconduct of any partner

-- d.
-Breach of agreement which makes the business impracticable
+d.
+Breach of agreement which makes the business impracticable g.

-- e.
-Transfer of interest to third person

-- f.
-Continued loss

-- g.
 When the court finds that it is just and equitable to dissolve the firm